 Some bugs and pests are attracted to central air units, which can be damaging if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit and check on it regularly throughout the summer.

 Nearly all outdoor A/C units rest on a concrete slab or other platform, permitting them a level base of operation.
-However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
-Check on your outdoor component to ensure that the base continues to stay level.
+However, over time these can settle or sag, limiting the performance of the air conditioner.
+Keep an eye on your outdoor component to ensure that the base continues to stay level.